 Haven't taken a birth class yet, mama?
 We created the perfect one for you.
 Sign up for Motherly's birth class here.

 4. Get support, such as hiring a doula

-In a busy hospital or birth center, your nurse may have to look after more than one expectant mom, so that leaves your partner as your sole support on the day.
+In a busy hospital or birth center, your nurse may have to look after more than one expectant mom, so that leaves your partner as your sole source of continuous support on the big day.

 There's a saying by pediatrician Dr. John Kennell that goes 'if doulas were a drug, it would be unethical not to use them."

 There are many benefits to hiring a birth doula, including less need for pain relief, significantly reduced Cesarean births, less Pitocin, a reduction in postnatal depression, and higher breastfeeding rates.
 There's really no downside to having extra support on the big day.